consenlabs/tokenlon-contracts/doc/TokenCollector.md

 `TokenCollector` is an abstract contract designed to handle various token collection mechanisms.
 It supports different methods of token transfer, allowing flexibility in interacting with Tokenlon and other token standards.

-When interacting with Tokenlon, users can select one of the supported approval schemes and provide the corresponding parameters in the data field (encoded in bytes).
+When interacting with Tokenlon, users can select one of the supported approval schemes and provide the corresponding parameters in the data field (encoded as type `bytes`).
 The first byte of this data indicates the type of the scheme, followed by the encoded data specific to that type.

 ```
 // ***********************************